certtools/intelmq-manager/docs/INSTALL.md

 **TBD**

+<a name="security-considerations"></a>
 # Security considerations

 **Never ever run intelmq-manager on a public webserver without SSL and proper authentication**.

 The way the current version is written, anyone can send a POST request and change intelmq's configuration files via sending a HTTP POST request to ``save.php``.
 Intelmq-manager will reject non JSON data but nevertheless, we don't want anyone to be able to reconfigure an intelmq installation.

 Therefore you will need authentication and SSL.

+In addition, intelmq currently stores plaintext passwords in its configuration files.
+These can be read via intelmq-manager.

+**Never ever allow unencrypted, unauthenticated access to intelmq-manager**.

 <a name="configuration"></a>
 # Configuration